 For the banh xeo: Whisk the flour together with the scallion, salt, turmeric and 1/4 cup cold water in a bowl until completely smooth.
 Set aside.

-Whisk the batter again to mix in any flour that has settled on the bottom and ladle a spoonful into the pan.
+Whisk the batter again to mix in any flour that has settled on the bottom, then ladle a spoonful into the pan.
 Swirl the pan to coat the bottom and an inch or so up the sides with a thin layer of the batter.
 Repeat two more times.
 Let the batter set, about 30 seconds.

-Cook the crepe, oiling and shaking until the egg has set on top and the bottom of the crepe is dark brown around the edges and in speckles on the bottom.
+Cook the crepe, oiling and shaking until the egg has set on top and the bottom of the crepe is dark brown around the edges and speckled on the bottom.
 Pile the bean sprouts on one half and fold the other half over with a spatula.
-Hold the folded omelet against one side of the pan and tilt the oil out the other side into a heat-safe bowl.
-Discard.
+Hold the folded omelet against one side of the pan and tilt the oil out the other side into a heat-safe bowl; discard.

 This recipe was provided by a chef, restaurant or culinary professional.
 It has not been tested for home use.